Mikanwolfe/Artillery3/docs/General Implementation of Artillery 3 and 3X.md

 This was originally intended to allow the player to control multiple entities, but for now, will be unable to do so.

+#### About players and cycling them

 #### Input Handler

 Input handler doesn't execute inputs, it simply captures inputs for the game stores them as commands in a3Data's command stack/stream.
-Furthermore all the AI does is just emit a stream of commands
+Furthermore all the AI does is just emit a stream of commands.

+We will also have a command processor, which is an interface that simply allows the execution of all the commands from the a3Data's command stream object.
+This should be registered as a service.

+At this point i *am* tempted to create a services base class, which I might do, but what I **won't do** is create a list of services.
+In this case, you **do** want a level of rigidity when it comes to what services are allowed since we don't want to allow superfluous services.
+In the end, what we can do is have the services extendable and to have the engines and core services overwritable via properties from A3.
+Otherwise, they can default (or to null).

+This doesn't really matter for our implementation, however, it is OOP practice.

+(Update after: there is now a base services interface and it's extendable, services are just singletons that can be called to update every frame, and can be disabled.)

 ### Command Design pattern